com-480-data-visualization/data-visualization-project-2021-shl/README.md

 **Milestone 3**:
 see our [process book](Milestone3/ProcessBook.pdf)

-Get an intial introduction to our website by cilcking ()!
+Get an intial introduction to our website by viewing [screencast](https://www.youtube.com/watch?v=UAp2G3y2WLw)!!

 [Go to our website !](https://com-480-data-visualization.github.io/data-visualization-project-2021-shl/website/)